stephenslab/flashr/README.md

 ## Important note

-Please consider using the newer R package, [flashier](https://github.com/willwerscheid/flashier), which contains most of the features of flash, plus many important improvements, including a new, user-friendly interface, more modeling options, faster algorithms, and more detailed statistical outputs.
+We are no longer supporting or developing flashr: we have switched to supporting a replacement R package, [flashier](https://github.com/willwerscheid/flashier), which contains most of the features of flashr, plus many important improvements, including a new, user-friendly interface, more modeling options, faster algorithms, and more detailed statistical outputs. **Please use flashier rather than flashr**!

 ## License